 I really wish I wrote this in October, back when my emotions were fresh and memories vivid.
-But after watching the video recap I posted about Monday, all those warm fuzzies came flooding back.
+But after watching the video recap I posted about Monday for the 2015 Baltimore Marathon, all those warm fuzzies came flooding back.

 For years, whenever I walked down Ravens Way before a game and saw the painted finish line on the concrete, my dream to run the marathon grew larger and larger.
 I had signed up in 2014, but after a stressful summer and poor training, I downgraded to running just the half.
 (Which ended up being a good thing thanks to the urinary tract infection that popped up the day before.)
 2015 was my time, though, the year I would finally conquer this huge goal.

 So.
 About my training.
 Where I’m from, we have hills a-plenty, and you best believe I was hitting them hard, seeing as how the Baltimore Marathon course is a challenging one.
 My favorite running trail did a good job at kicking my butt so I was feeling pretty confident about four weeks before the race.

 Notice the weird elevation peaks that looks like the Bat sign?
 It always cracks me up.